 Salmon patties are such an easy way to introduce salmon to the little ones.
 And it’s better if they have a delicious golden crust!
 You can make these salmon cakes with or without the white sauce, depending on who you’ll be making them for.
 It’s a no-fuss alternative to pan-fried salmon that you can cook in just 30 minutes!

-The fishcakes only need a salmon fillet, a little butter, onions, dill, parsley, panko bread or regular breadcrumbs, one egg, lemon zest, salt and pepper, and olive oil.
+Ingredients include a salmon fillet, a little butter, onions, dill, parsley, panko bread or regular breadcrumbs, one egg, lemon zest, salt and pepper, olive oil, and more.
 The white wine sauce is a bit more fancy but still easy to prepare!
 The ingredients for it are butter, onion, parsley, heavy cream, white wine, dill, and salt and pepper.
 Once the salmon cakes are done, you just have to plate them and dip them in this indulgent sauce!

 Ceviche is one of the most unique ways to cook salmon.
 This is a traditional Peruvian seafood dish prepared with fresh raw fish cured with lemon or lime.
 The salmon meat is sliced into thin cubes and marinated with a citrus mix.
 It’s not the same as eating raw fish, as the citrus cures and cooks the salmon.
 Even though it takes longer to prepare, this meal is well worth its hour-long cooking time.
 It’s fresh, healthy, and perfect for summer!

 What will you need to make this outstanding dish?
-Fresh raw salmon (without the skin side), sea salt, vinegar, lemon juice, olive oil, red onion, radishes, parsley, tomatoes, cucumbers, and sesame seeds.
+Fresh raw salmon (without the skin side), lime juice, tomatoes, red onion, cilantro, extra virgin olive oil, pickled jalapeno, serrano chili, kosher salt, dried oregano, and tostada shells (optional).
 Once the marinade is ready, be sure to let the salmon cure for at least an hour.
 It’s worth the wait, promised!

 Smoked salmon is delicious, granted.
 But sometimes we might be tempted to just eat it with a tasty side and call it a day.
 This high-quality and delicious ingredient deserves more preparation!
 There are many flavorful smoked salmon recipes and this BLT sandwich is one of them.
 You can make it in less than 15 minutes and take it on the go.
 It’s the perfect meal for breakfast, lunch, and dinner!

 The ingredients are just as easy as the preparation for this meal.
-All you need is some bread of your choice, smoked salmon, the rest of your preferred foods, and seasonings!
+All you need is some bread of your choice, smoked salmon, bacon, and the rest of your preferred foods, and seasonings!
 Then, toasting the bread and layering the rest of the ingredients is all left to do.
 Easy, peasy!
+We love this recipe because it goes beyond the traditional BLT.
+It’s uniquely made on an english-muffin, and has the classic lettuce and tomato with the addition of avocado and everything but the bagel seasoning.

 Salmon Shioyaki is one of those salmon recipes that take a little longer to prepare but is definitely worth it.
 Shioyaki is the Japanese way to prepare salt-grilled salmon.
 The simple home cooking process makes it a fan-favorite and, trust me, this meal does not disappoint.
 It’s unique, crispy, and great for meal-prepping!